nuwanwp/Certification/Implement and manage storage.md

 ## Versioning

-- Soft delete is blob level and container level featrues
+- Soft delete is feature available in Account level and it effect to both blob level and container level
 - Blob versioning is available for general-purpose v2, block blob, and Blob storage accounts
 - Versioning is not supported for accounts that have a hierarchical namespace.
 - When versioning is enabled, selecting the Undelete button on a deleted blob restores any soft-deleted versions or snapshots, but does not restore the base blob.
 To restore the base blob, you must promote a previous version.